-SEO – or Search Engine Optimization, for beginners, is a term that is commonly searched in Google.
+SEO for beginners or Search Engine Optimization for beginners, is a term that is now commonly searched in Google.

 SEO for Beginners Definition

-According to Wikipedia is “the process of affecting the online visibility of a website or a web page in a web search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.”
+According to Wikipedia, Search Engine Optimization is “the process of affecting the online visibility of a website or a web page in a web search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.”

-Search Engine Optimization (SEO) is a method of optimizing our online content in order for a search engine (Google or Bing) to show it in the top results for searches on a particular keyword.
+Search Engine Optimization (SEO) is a method of developing your online content, in order for a search engine (e.g Google or Bing) to show it in the top results for searches on a particular keyword.

-In a SEO scenario, there is YOU, the SEARCHER, and the SEARCH ENGINE.
+In a SEO scenario, there are two characters- YOU, the SEARCHER, and the SEARCH ENGINE.

-I am going to dive deep into SEO, you can click on any section that interest you the most:
+Please feel free to click on any section that interest you the most:

 - Black Hat or White Hat